-The One Insight that Will Set You on the Path of Overcoming Childhood Trauma In Adulthood
+The Path of Overcoming Childhood Trauma In Adulthood

-Many of us didn’t make it through childhood unscathed.
-It’s about time we fessed up and admitted the truth—which is that some parts of our childhood were awfully painful and that overcoming childhood trauma in adulthood is absolutely necessary if we want to live peacefully.
+Many of us didn’t make it through life unscathed.
+It’s about time we fessed up and admitted the truth – which is that some parts of our youth were awfully painful and that dealing with childhood trauma is absolutely necessary if we want to live peacefully.

-The effects in adulthood are hard to miss:
+The trauma in adulthood is hard to miss:

-Anger issues, mood swings, depression for no apparent reason, anxieties about every little thing, having low self-esteem, feeling unsafe, being needy, clingy, finding yourself attracted to unavailable partners, or the complete opposite – avoiding intimacy at all costs.
+Anger issues, mood swings, depression for no apparent reason, anxieties about almost everything, having low self-esteem, feeling unsafe, being needy, clingy, finding yourself attracted to unavailable partners, or the complete opposite – avoiding intimacy at all costs.

 It’s not that you are a bad person; it’s just that intimacy scares you.
 If I open up, will this person still love me?
 Can I be that vulnerable…again?

-We put our recovery on hold.
+We put our recovery on hold and refusing to face the trauma.
 “I had a wonderful childhood, my family was working very hard to put food on the table.
 Other people have gone through a lot worse”.

 But other’s suffering doesn’t diminish yours.

-As you put off overcoming childhood trauma in adulthood, you will continue to suffer.
+As you put off overcoming the enduring trauma, you will continue to suffer.
 And your relationship will suffer as well.